Fetching Data in MCP Apps: Server-Side vs Client-Side Patterns for ChatGPT and Claude (July 2026)

 Frequently Asked Questions

-Should I fetch data in the MCP tool handler or the resource component?
+Should an MCP App fetch data in the tool handler or the UI resource?

-How do I pass API keys to an MCP App resource for client-side fetching?
+Can I pass API keys to an MCP App component for client-side fetches?

-How do I test fetch() calls in MCP App Playwright tests?
+How do I test MCP App data fetching?